matrix-hacks/matrix-puppet-signal/README.md

 ### I get an error about "Cannot read property 'upsertEvent' of null"
 Make sure your config.json contains the eventStore property, see config.sample.json

+### I get an "M_UNKNOWN_TOKEN" error
+Your access token from your matrix account is not working anymore.
+Replace it with a new one in your config.json

 ## Discussion, Help and Support